MPI-Dortmund/cryolo/source/installation.rst

 As the GPU accelerated version of tensorflow does not support MacOS, crYOLO does not support it either.

 crYOLO depends on CUDA Toolkit 9.0 and the cuDNN 7.1.2 library.
-It will be automatically installed during crYOLO installation.
+These will be automatically installed during crYOLO installation.